christory644/tao-of-software-engineering/5-silence-before-the-syntax.md

-# Chatper 5: Silence Before the Syntax
+# Chapter 5: Silence Before the Syntax

 > “Music is the silence between the notes.”\
 > — Claude Debussy